2154

 Across the ocean, the 2018 American College of Radiologists (ACR) Commission on Human Resources Workforce Survey published in 2019 found that, in spite of a positive radiologist job outlook, there was a 30% increase in job openings from 2017 to 2018.

-The radiologist shortage isn’t restricted to the USA and the UK – other countries are struggling.
+The shortage isn’t restricted to the USA and the UK.
+There is a global shortage of radiologists, affected many other countries.
 In Australia the radiologist shortage has affected hospital care and service delivery in some areas, with many scans being sent offsite to be analyzed due to the limitations of staffing onsite.
 In South Africa, the 2019 Integrated Report released by Life Healthcare highlighted how a shortage of radiologists and radiographers were affecting growth prospects in both Poland and South Africa.

 Physician on computer radiology scans